raidionics/Raidionics/README.md

 Windows > pyinstaller --noconfirm --clean --onefile --paths=./venv/lib/site-packages/ants main_custom.spec
 ```

-The binary release will be place in dist/.
+The binary release will be placed in dist/.

 5. Run the release:
 ```